(CNN) -- Here's a look at what you need to know about the Vatican's time table and process for choosing a new pope.

-Universi Dominici Gregis (hereafter referred to as Law) dictates that: - There must be 9 days of mourning - The conclave cannot begin earlier than 15 days and no later than 20 days after the pope's death - The Pope has to be buried between the fourth and sixth day after death - The embalmed body of the Pope has to be on display at St. Peter's Basilica for mourning.
+Universi Dominici Gregis (hereafter referred to as Law) dictates that: - There must be nine days of mourning - The conclave cannot begin earlier than 15 days and no later than 20 days after the pope's death - The pope has to be buried between the fourth and sixth day after death - The embalmed body of the pope has to be on display at St. Peter's Basilica for mourning.

 Mourning begins and by law must continue for 9 days (Novemdiales), ending on the 10th day after death.
-There will be a mass on each day.
-(Novendiales: nine days of morning.)
+There will be a Mass on each day.
+(Novendiales: nine days of mourning.)